sonnynomnom/sonnynomnom/README.md

 - Fam moved a bunch: Shanghai 🇨🇳, Paris 🇫🇷, Göttingen 🇩🇪, Oregon 🇺🇸, Ohio 🇺🇸.
 - I studied Computer Science at Ohio State University (6 brutal years).
 Then came to NYC to do my PhD (dropped out).
-- I taught CS at Columbia, NYU, CUNY, and worked at an edtech company for five years before we sold it for $525m in 2022.
+- I taught CS at Columbia, NYU, CUNY, and worked at an EdTech company for five years before we sold it for $525m in 2022.
 - And now... finally, I'm building the startup of my dreams.

 ### Fun facts: